CasparCG/server/BUILDING.md

 1. `git clone --single-branch --branch master https://github.com/CasparCG/server casparcg-server-master`
 2. `cd casparcg-server-master`
 3. Install dependencies, this can be done with `sudo ./tools/linux/install-dependencies`
-4. `mkdir build && cd build`
-5. `cmake ../src`
-6. If not using system ffmpeg, run `./_deps/ffmpeg-lib-src/ffmpeg/install-ffmpeg-dependencies` to install the dependencies needed by the ffmpeg build
+4. If not using system ffmpeg, run `./_deps/ffmpeg-lib-src/ffmpeg/install-ffmpeg-dependencies` to install the dependencies needed by the ffmpeg build
+5. If using system CEF, `sudo add-apt-repository ppa:casparcg/ppa` and `sudo apt-get install casparcg-cef-131-dev`
+6. `mkdir build && cd build`
+7. `cmake ../src`
-7. `make -j8`
+8. `make -j8`

 If all goes to plan, a folder called 'staging' has been created with everything you need to run CasparCG server.